-All accesses using WiFi SSID IITD_Guests will be as descibed above.
+All accesses using WiFi SSID IITD_GUEST & IITD_Secure_GUEST will be as descibed above.

 Internet access from the hostels

-All faculty members and other members of staff who have been provided with ADSL facility at their residences will be provided with fixed IP addresses by the telephone department for connecting to the IITD LAN using ADSL.
+All faculty members and other members of staff who have been provided with GPON or ADSL facility at their residences will be provided with fixed IP addresses for connecting to the IITD LAN.
 The mapping of the IP addresses to internal telephone numbers will be maintained by the telephone department and made available to CSC in the case of ADSL.
 The CSC shall maintain the mapping in case of GPON.

-Peer-to-peer and UDP connections will be blocked for the ADSL network.
+Peer-to-peer and UDP connections is blocked for the ADSL network.
 Also, TCP services on port 25 will be blocked.
 For GPON all ports other than 25 are open.